Akniyet-physics/kuramoto-bubble-detection/README.md

 # kuramoto-bubble-detection
-#Kuramoto synchronization model applied to financial bubble detection
+Kuramoto synchronization model applied to financial bubble detection
-Kuramoto Synchronization Model as a Financial Bubble Detector

 ## Where the idea came from